OutrunFinance/OutStake/README.md

 ### SY

-SY is a token standard that implements a standardized API for wrapped native yield tokens within smart contracts.
-All native yield tokens can be wrapped into SY, giving them a common interface that can be built upon.
+SY is a vault token based on the [ERC5115](https://eips.ethereum.org/EIPS/eip-5115) standard designed to encapsulate native yield tokens.
+It can wrap any native yield token and provides a standardized interface for interacting with the yield-generating mechanisms of any native yield token.

 As all SYs have the same mechanism, Outstake interacts with SY as the main interface to all native yield tokens.OutStake automatically converts native yield tokens into SY and vice versa.
 This process happens automatically behind the scenes, making users feel as if they’re interacting directly with their native yield tokens instead of having to manually manage the conversion between SY and native yield tokens.